 The weakness begins with muscles that are closest to and within the trunk of the body.
 Neck, hip, back and shoulder muscles are examples.
 Some DM patients have muscle pain.

-- Appearance of a rash on the eyelids, cheeks, nose, back, upper chest, elbows, knees and knuckles
+- Rash on the eyelids, cheeks, nose, back, upper chest, elbows, knees, and knuckles

 - General tiredness

-- Difficulty swallowing (dysphagia), a feeling of choking
+- Difficulty swallowing (dysphagia) or a feeling of choking

-- Hardened lumps or sheets of calcium, called calcinosis, under the skin
+- Hardened lumps or sheets of calcium (calcinosis) under the skin